kar-dim/Watermarking-GPU/README.md

 - Implementation of watermark embedding and detection algorithms for images and video.
 - Comparative performance analysis between CPU and GPU implementations.

-# Run the pre-build binaries
+# Run the pre-built binaries

 - Get the latest binaries [here](https://github.com/kar-dim/Watermarking-GPU/releases) for OpenCL or CUDA platform.
 The binary contains the sample application and the CUDA kernels (OpenCL builds the kernels at runtime, so the kernels are provided in the corresponding folder).
 Before we can emded the watermark, we have to create it first.
 - This implementation is based on Normal-distributed random values with zero mean and standard deviation of one.
 The ```CommonRandomMatrix``` produces pseudo-random values.
 A bat file is included to generate the watermarks, with sizes exactly the same as the provided sample images.
 Of course, one can generate a random watermark for any desired image size like this:
 ```CommonRandomMatrix.exe [rows] [cols] [seed] [fileName]```  then pass the provided watermark file path in the sample project configuration.